Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This was actually causing the front of the car to collapse.
 You can see a piece of added sheetmetal that someone used to bolster the missing metal.

-Which means I'm very glad that some previous owner sourced a pretty nice replacement:
+Which means I'm very glad that some previous owner sourced a non-rusty replacement:

 The inner fenders were pretty good, with only a little rust out on the forward edge of the driver's side where the battery mounts above it:

-The driver fender is probably usable, but a previous owner had obtained a better replacement for it as well.
+The driver fender is probably usable, but I also have an extra thanks to a previous owner.
 Not so fortunate for the passenger side.
 I don't have a replacement for this side.
 The reader might remember from the previous episode that it was pretty bad:

-But after taking it off I turned it upside down and stepped on the dent:
+But after taking it off I turned it upside down on the floor and stepped on the dent:

+Wow.
 I'm now thinking I might be able to actually fix it.
 My big old foot worked surprisingly well, and may have saved me $600.00.
+I cover the repairs of this fender in Episode three.

 I was surprised to discover that the passenger door had a reproduction skin on it: